msaenzde11/students_material/docs/en/03_javascript-begginer.md

 How many potatoes will a person eat until the end of his life?
 Discover yourself!

  1. Store the persons current age into a variable.
- 1. Store an stimated maximum age into a variable.
+ 1. Store an estimated maximum age into a variable.
  1. Store an estimated amount per week (as a number).
  1. Calculate how many weeks will happen until the end of this person life.
  1. Calculate how many potatoes would eat total for the rest of his life.